 The Dark Matter group at RAL is involved in the construction and exploitation of the LUX-ZEPLIN double phase LXe detector at Homestake in the US.
 We are also involved in the R&D programme for the future G3 Liquid Xenon Dark Matter project.

 One of the R&D elements is to simulate and measure the so-called Migdal Effect which detection will significantly improve the detector sensitivity to low-mass WIMP searches.
 The success of the future experiment depends on a careful understanding of this effect.
 This 8-week placement will focus on the data analysis from the MIGDAL experiment.

 For more information and to apply, visit Dark Matter Placement.

 The AION and MAGIS collaborations develop ultra-sensitive atom interferometers that will be used to search for ultra-light dark matter and detect gravitational waves.
 These detectors will be built and installed in the UK and at Fermilab (US).
-Both collaborations are working towards a 100-metre baseline detector as a step towards a 1 km version with sufficient sensitivity to detect gravitational waves in the mid-band from 0.1 Hz - 10 Hz - between the Advanced LIGO and LISA experiments.
+Both collaborations are working towards a 100-metre baseline detector as a step toward a 1 km version with sufficient sensitivity to detect gravitational waves in the mid-band from 0.1 Hz - 10 Hz - between the Advanced LIGO and LISA experiments.